moheebprojects/UK-Housing-Forecast/README.md

 Note: Due to GitHub's file size restrictions, the dataset is not included in this repository.
 After downloading, place the CSV file in the data/ folder before running the scripts.

+Column Name	Type	Description
+transaction_id	String	Unique identifier for each property sale date	Date	Date when the transaction was recorded price	Integer	Final sale price of the property in GBP property_type	String	Type of property: Detached, Semi-Detached, Terraced, or Flat old_or_new	String	Indicates if the property is newly built (New) or existing (Old) duration	String	Type of tenure: Freehold or Leasehold town_city	String	Town or city where the property is located postcode	String	Full UK postcode of the property region	String	Regional area (e.g. London, East Midlands, Scotland) latitude	Float	Latitude coordinate for mapping (optional) longitude	Float	Longitude coordinate for mapping (optional) year	Integer	Year extracted from the transaction date month	Integer	Month extracted from the transaction date

 ## Tools & Libraries

 - Python (Pandas, NumPy)